Content Marketing

 Sustainability & Scaling

 So, your blog has been getting more and more attention.
 You have steady traffic, and you are making some real income.
-Now comes the difficult part of keeping it going and also making sure that you do not burn out during the journey.
+Now comes the difficult part of keeping it going, and also making sure that you do not burn out during the journey.
 At this point, you are no longer just a blogger, but you are running a business.
 This entails changing your approach by working smarter, growing your community, and really making a difference over time.

 Start by examining the things that take up a lot of your time.
 Editing, design, SEO, and all the other work that goes on behind the scenes.
 Get someone to do it for you.
 Hire freelancers or virtual assistants who will be able to do those tasks, and thus, you will be free to use your energy for what actually brings results: strategy, partnerships, and content creation that you are glad of.